avenqo/medusa-docker/README.md

 # medusa-docker

-Ceate a dockerized medusa (e-commerce) environment.
+## Purpose of this project

+The open source project [Medusa](https://medusajs.com) provides several components to create e-commerce applications within few steps.
+We are using a simple E-commerce app based Medusa running in Docker as tutorial's AUT (application under test) for demo and training purposes.

 ## Introduction

-This will create images for
+This project will ceate a basic dockerized medusa (e-commerce) environment.

+In detail, the following images are created

 - Postgres DB
-- Medusa App (a created e-commerce app based on medusajs including backend service, admin- and frontend-module)
+- Medusa App  including backend service, admin- and frontend-module)

 ## Create and run the docker containers

 Create the multi container application by running the command

      docker compose up

 It creates the containers